jakubgorsky/jakubgorsky/README.md

   - [ ] ~learning OpenGL.
 You can see my progress in the [`learning_opengl repo`](https://github.com/jakubgorsky/learning_opengl "learning_opengl repo link")~ <b>Project currently on a halt.</b>

 ### About me:
-- 🏫 4th Term Cyber Sec student at Wroclaw University of Science and Techology
+- 🏫 5th Term Cyber Sec student at Wroclaw University of Science and Techology
-- ☁️ Cyber Sec intern at Sii Poland
 - 💻 Amateur programmer
-- 🧉 Yerba Mate Enthusiast
 - 🎮 Amateur sim racer in free time

 <h3 align="left">Connect with me:</h3>